-Miles4Hips is a patient-driven, collaborative initiative between individuals affected by hip dysplasia and the International Hip Dysplasia Institute (IHDI).
+Miles4Hips is a patient-driven collective for those affected by hip dysplasia.
 Read more about our mission, vision and goals.

 Latest Facebook Posts